wongzit/wongzit.github.io/program/pykinetics.md

 <img alt="pykinetics_fig_2" src="/assets/pyKinetics/fig2.png" style="width:300px;">
 </p>

+> Figure 2.
+Warning window if .hdr file does not exist

 ### 3.2 Working with Transient Absorption Spectrum

 If a multi-wavelength transient absorption data is read, 3D view plot will be displayed in a